AAVision/KivyMD-Demo/README.md

 ## What is KIVY ?##

-    Markup :  Kivy is a free and open source Python framework for developing mobile apps and other multitouch application software with a natural user interface.
+    Kivy is a free and open source Python framework for developing mobile apps and other multitouch application software with a natural user interface.
     It is distributed under the terms of the MIT License, and can run on Android, iOS, Linux, macOS, and Windows

 ### What is KIVYMD ? ###

-    Markup :  KivyMD is a collection of Material Design compliant widgets for use with Kivy, a framework for cross-platform, touch-enabled graphical applications.
+    KivyMD is a collection of Material Design compliant widgets for use with Kivy, a framework for cross-platform, touch-enabled graphical applications.
     The project's goal is to approximate Google's Material Design spec as close as possible without sacrificing ease of use or application performance

 #### Heading 4 ####